 - Combine flour with a cup of cold water.
 You need 2 tablespoons of flour for every cup of gravy you make.
 You can use a bowl and whisk to combine the flour and water, or I like to use a Tupperware shaker.

-- Move the pan to the stovetop and add the amount of chicken stock or broth you want to the juices in the pan.
+- Move the pan to the stovetop and add the chicken stock or broth to the juices in the pan.
 Over medium-high heat, bring to a boil and scrape anything off the bottom of the pan.

 - Slowly add most of the water/flour mixture while continuously stirring.
 In about 2-3 minutes, the mixture will thicken.
-Add more flour mixture is not thick enough and continue to stir.
+If it is not thick enough, add more flour mixture and continue to stir.
 Continue this until the desired thickness.
 Add salt to taste.

 Recipe Notes